 Rice Media actually approached me back in 2018 for an article but I didn’t agree to it due to the angle as I felt it didn’t present Chinese metaphysics in the appropriate light:

 Many things have changed since and the producers have also shared with me how the company has been trying to find its identity.
-I’ve been following Rice Media for a number of years now and saw how they’ve changed as a platform and I really enjoy how they craft their stories and perspectives and I couldn’t help but say “yes” this time.
+I’ve been following Rice Media for a number of years now and saw how they’ve changed as a platform.
+I really enjoyed how they craft their stories and perspectives and I couldn’t help but say “yes” this time.

-Filming the video was a really eye-opening experience because it’s the first time I’m going through a shoot where the focus was on me and I got to witness firsthand all the work and effort that goes into it.
-The video may just be 4 minutes long, but we actually spent hours talking so seeing how they painstaking compressed all of that into a story that would capture people’s attention is simply amazing.
+Filming the video was a really eye-opening experience because it was the first time I’m going through a shoot where the focus was on me and I got to witness firsthand all the work and effort that goes into it.
+The video may just be 4 minutes long, but we actually spent hours talking so seeing how they painstakingly compressed all of that into a story that would capture people’s attention is simply amazing.

 Alas, a 4-minute video is not going to be able to do 5000 years of Chinese history and philosophy justice, but I hope it gets people interested at least.

 I’ve said a long time ago and also on my FAQs that I’m not someone who actively seeks to be featured and I don’t throw myself at every media opportunity.
 What happens it’s that I usually get approached with a pitch and I make a decision from there (with the help of Qi Men Dun Jia of course).

 I always think about what being on this feature achieves and what are the risks.